Segmentation of Photovoltaic Module Cells in Uncalibrated Electroluminescence Images: Methodology

-We initialize the distortion aspect ratio~\(s_x\) to~1, and the distortion center to the intersection of two perpendicular curves with smallest coefficient in the highest order polynomial.
+We initialize the distortion aspect ratio to \(s_x=1\), and the distortion center to the intersection of two perpendicular curves with smallest coefficients in the highest order polynomial term.
 Such curves can be assumed to have the smallest curvature and are thus located near the distortion center.